 · The monolithic propeller shaft reduces the risk of a fatigue fracture of the shaft itself and increases the stiffness.

 · The downward direction of the exhaust system reduces the risk of overheating or burning of the other components of the engine.

-· The SOHC reduces the load on the timing command, and no hydraulic adjusters or adjustment screws are necessary to maintain the nominal distance between the tappet surface and valve’s contact surface.
+· The SOHC reduces the load on the timing command, and no hydraulic adjusters or adjustment crews are necessary to maintain the nominal distance between the tappet surface and valve’s contact surface.

-· The pistons are machined, to avoid deformation problems connected to a casting failure or tension connected to a compression moulding process.
+· The pistons are machined, to avoid deformation problems connected to a casting failure or tension connected to moulding or casting process.

 · The monolithic connecting rod reduces the risk of failure of the crank due to a mounting error or due to tightness of the connecting rod cap.